 Units of measurement used in this Standard are United States (U.S.) customary units.
 These are followed by their arithmetic equivalents in International System (SI) units, enclosed in parentheses.
 The first value stated shall be regarded as the requirement.
 The converted equivalent value may be approximate.
-Appendix A lists the selected units and conversions to SI units for measures appearing in this standard.
-Conversion of U.S. customary units is in accordance with the American National Standards Institute (ANSI)/Institute of Electrical and Electronics Engineers (IEEE)/American Society for Testing and Materials (ASTM) SI 10, "American National Standard for Metric Practice."
+Conversion of U.S. customary units is in accordance with ANSI/IEEE/ASTM SI 10.